 Residence for tax purposes

-Your residence for tax purposes depends on the number of days that you are present in Ireland during a tax year (A tax year means the period from 1 January to 31 December).
+Your residence for tax purposes depends on the number of days that you are present in Ireland during a tax year.
+A tax year runs from 1 January to 31 December.

 You are resident for tax purposes for a year if:

-- You spend 183 days or more in Ireland in that year from 1 January – 31 December or,
+- You spend 183 days or more in Ireland in that year or,

-You are treated as being present in the State for a day, if you are present in the State at any time during that day.
+You are treated as being present in Ireland for a day if you are present at any time during that day.

 Choosing to be resident for tax purposes

-If you arrive in Ireland in a particular year but are haven't got the required number of days for tax purposes, you can still choose to be resident for that year if you are also going to be resident in the following year.
-Contact your nearest tax office for details.
+If you arrive in Ireland in a particular year but do not have the required number of days for tax purposes, you can still choose to be resident for that year if you will be resident in the following year.

 If you have been resident for the previous 3 tax years, then you become ordinarily resident from the start of the fourth year.
 If you leave the country, you will continue to be ordinarily resident until you have been non-resident for 3 continuous tax years.
 See revenue.ie for more information on ordinary residence.